arunqa/factory/README.md

 - [Marko](https://markojs.com/) is a similar idea but only supports NPM
 - Evaluate [xstate](https://cdn.skypack.dev/xstate) to incorporate FSMs where appropriate.

+### Bunders and Builders

+- Allow poly-build capability using [Parcel](https://parceljs.org/), [esbuild](https://esbuild.github.io/),
+  [Rome](https://rome.tools/), and other bundlers and builders.
+This space is very active and we should not reinvent the wheel.

 ### Context